 On the current scene, it’s not uncommon for individual winnings to hit six figures.
 As of 2017, gamer UNiVeRsE, whose real name is Saahil Arora, has won more than $2 million from 67 tournaments and is the highest earning gamer in history, according to Statista.

 Pick Up Endorsement Deals

-Sponsorships are an important money-maker in the gaming scene.
+In the gaming scene, sponsorships are an important money-maker.
 Like athletic sponsorships, you can land endorsements in one of two ways.
 You either reach out to your favorite brands to express interest and provide proof that you have high visibility in the gaming community — such as on Twitch — or you get approached by a sponsor.

 Become a Coach

 Even professional gamers need coaches.
-Make money helping players train, strategize, manage endorsements, and book events and tournaments.
+As a coach, you can make money helping players train, strategize, manage endorsements, and book events and tournaments.

 And if you’re wondering, yes, coaches do share in the payouts when their teams win big.
 That’s why coaches of some of the best teams manage to earn $120,000 yearly.

 Click through to see more ways to make more money online.